Fentanyl Detox

 Fentanyl Detox Timeline

-For people with opioid dependence on fentanyl, withdrawal symptoms can begin as soon as 12 to 30 hours after your last dose.
+For people with opioid dependence on fentanyl, withdrawal symptoms can begin as soon as 12 to 30 hours after your last use.
 Once the patient enters detoxification, the physician will slowly wean them off fentanyl.

-During detox, patients may be prescribed FDA-approved medications for fentanyl withdrawal and cravings.
-While these medications can lessen opioid cravings and withdrawal symptoms, the worst of withdrawal lasts between 1 and 3 days, subsiding over the course of one week.
+While these medications can lessen opioid cravings and withdrawal symptoms, the worst of withdrawal lasts between 1 and 3 days, subsiding over roughly one week.

 After detoxification, some patients may still experience post-acute symptoms for a few weeks or months after their last use.